thephpleague/flysystem/docs/advanced/upgrade-to-1.0.0.md

 ## Helper Methods

-In order to clean up the Filsystem class, some helper functions have been moved to plugins.
+In order to clean up the Filesystem class, some helper functions have been moved to plugins.

 * ListWith
 * ListPaths